 Today, I’m sharing with you a FREE download to help you plan for alignments between math and the arts by finding common processes and practices in these contents.
 We do even more of this in our new Designed to STEAM Online Course!

-First, let’s explore the Common Core Standards for Mathematical Practice and the Artistic Habits of Mind.
+First, let’s explore the Common Core Standards for Mathematical Thinking and Practice and the Artistic Habits of Mind.

 - Make sense of problems and persevere in solving them.